-Fortunately, the virus mostly spared children from the level of death and illness suffered by over 100 million fellow Americans.
-Fortunately, no Bucks County child is known to have died as a result of contracting COVID, but over 1,900 adults did, often leaving children without grandparents, aunts, uncles, cousins, and worse yet, one or both parents.
+The virus mostly spared children from the level of death and illness suffered by over 100 million fellow Americans.
+Fortunately, no Chester County child is known to have died as a result of contracting COVID but nearly 1,200 adults did, often leaving children without grandparents, aunts, uncles, cousins, and worse yet, one or both parents.